GodfredAsa/express-mongo-proshop/README.md

 5. REACT ROUTER BOOTSTRAP `react-router-bootstrap`
 6. `npm i axios` use axios for api requests
 7. added a proxy to the package.json
+8. Install Redux `npm i @reduxjs/toolkit react-redux`: react redux is the bridge that connects redux and and react together NB: you can use redux without react you can use it with VUE, ANGULAR and EVEN REGULAR JS.

 ## BACKEND